 Koh Phi Phi (Pronounced Koh Pee Pee) is one of the more party oriented and commercialized islands we visited in Southern Thailand.
 Much of it is dedicated to tourism so you won’t get the normal Thailand vibe, but that’s not to say you shouldn’t visit.
 A couple of late nights drinking and making new friends never hurt anyone.
+There are still lots of markets and stalls lining the streets, and we found fire shows on the beach almost every night.
 It’s also a great base for snorkelling, as there are many smaller islands with stunning reefs just a short boat ride away.

 How to Get There